sethsandaru/eloquent-docs/README.md

 composer require sethphat/eloquent-docs --dev
 ```

 Laravel auto-discovery will automatically do the magic for you.
-So you don't have to worry 😉.

 ## Use the command